Azure/azure-rest-api-specs/documentation/swagger-checklist.md

 - [ ] **M4006**: The description for every operation *MUST* start with a verb phrase.

-- [ ] **M4007**: The HTTP status codes returned by evcery REST operation *MUST* be documented.
+- [ ] **M4007**: The HTTP status codes returned by every REST operation *MUST* be documented.

 - [ ] **M4009**: The documentation of model properties *MUST NOT* start with the phrase "Gets or sets ..", "Gets ..", "Sets .."

 - [ ] **M4010**: The "title" and "description" property of the "info" object in the swagger specification *MUST NOT* have the phrase client or .NET in it.
-The spec is used for different pruposes and is used for generating REST clients in different languages.
+The specification is used for different purposes and is used for generating REST clients in different languages.

 - [ ] **M4011** The description *MUST* specify the units of quantifiable properties/parameters.
 Example properties like size *MUST* specify the units (bytes, MB, GB, etc.)